ScottPierce/kotlin-html/README.md

 }

 dependencies {
-    implementation("dev.scottpierce.kotlin-html:kotlin-html-jvm")   // HTML Library
+    implementation("dev.scottpierce.kotlin-html:kotlin-html-jvm:0.1.0")   // HTML Library
-    implementation("dev.scottpierce.kotlin-html:kotlin-html-ktor")  // Only if you are using ktor }
+    implementation("dev.scottpierce.kotlin-html:kotlin-html-ktor:0.1.0")  // Only if you are using ktor }
 ```